George Logan (Pennsylvania politician): Career

 Despite his Loyalist background, Logan took part in the political life of the new United States.
 In 1785 he was elected to the Pennsylvania legislature, serving for four years; and he was elected for another term in the late 1790s.

-In 1790, he was disowned by the Society of Friends (Quakers) for having joined a militia, an activity wholly antithetical to the Quakers' pacifist views.
+In 1790, he was disowned by the Society of Friends (Quakers) for having joined a militia, which engaged in activities wholly antithetical to the Quakers' pacifist views.

 A Jeffersonian Republican, in 1793 he helped to found the Democratic-Republican Societies.
 That same year, Logan was elected to the American Philosophical Society.
 An accomplished farmer, he was also a founder of the Pennsylvania Society for the Promotion of Agriculture.

 In 1798, he went to Paris to negotiate peace with the French to settle the Quasi-War.
 On his return, he found he had been denounced by the anti-Jeffersonian Federalists, who had passed a statute informally known as the "Logan Act", which made it a crime for an individual citizen to interfere in a dispute between the United States and a foreign country.

-In 1800, the year Jefferson was elected president, Logan was elected to the U.S. Senate for a six-year term.
+In 1801, as Jefferson's presidency began, Logan ran for the open U.S. Senate seat previously held by William Bingham, who was retiring.
+He narrowly lost to Peter Muhlenberg.
+However, when Muhlenberg resigned in June of that year, Logan ran for the seat once again and won overwhelmingly against congressman Joseph Hiester.

-Logan's reputation was decidedly mixed.
+Logan's reputation was mixed.
 With reference to his political activities, he was called at various times a "busybody" and a "great fool", but Jefferson considered him "the best farmer in Pennsylvania, both in theory and practice."

 Logan died in 1821, and not long afterwards Deborah Logan wrote an account of his life under the title Memoir of Dr. George Logan of Stenton, including excerpts from letters.
 It was published in 1899.